onsamyj/dipper/README.md

 **[8BitDo Ultimate Software](https://support.8bitdo.com/ultimate/pro2.html)** for for configuring [8BitDo Pro 2](https://www.8bitdo.com/pro2/) gamepads.\
 `scoop install 8bitdo-pro2`

-> ℹ️ Both of them have their own auto-update feature, which afaik, you can’t turn off.
-So this is more of an installation helper, than anything.
+> ℹ️ Both of them have their own auto-update feature, which afaik you can’t turn off.
+So this is more of an installation helper than anything else.
 And the version number might be out of date because of that.

 **[Boop](https://github.com/miltoncandelero/Boop)** — remote installer for Nintendo 3DS and Nintendo Switch.\
 `scoop install boop`